UltanPDoherty/UltanPDoherty.github.io/_pages/about.md

   - /about.html
 ---

-I am a 3rd Year Statistics PhD Student at Trinity College Dublin.
+I am a 4th Year Statistics PhD Student at Trinity College Dublin.

-My PhD is funded by the Irish Research Council (IRC) under a Government of Ireland Postgraduate (GOIPG) Scholarship.
+My PhD is funded by Taighde Éireann - Research Ireland under a Government of Ireland Postgraduate (GOIPG) Scholarship.

 My research is focused on developing statistical methods for automated cell population identification in flow cytometry data.
 I am particularly interested in model-based clustering and semi-supervised learning.